triton-inference-server/dali_backend/docs/examples/perf_analyzer/README.md

 `setup_perf_analyzer_example.sh` is a convenience script that automatizes setting up.
 Provided you have DALI installed in your system, you can just call `sh setup_perf_analyzer_example.sh`

 When you have your model repository set up, you can run `tritonserver`.
-Be sure to replace `<path to model repo>` with the actual path in your system:
+Be sure to replace `<path to model repo>` with the actual path in your system (`21.02-py3 tritonserver` version is just an example, any newer should work as well):

     docker run -it --rm --shm-size=1g --ulimit memlock=-1 --gpus all --ulimit stack=67108864 -p8000:8000 -p8001:8001 -p8002:8002 -v <path to model repo>:/models nvcr.io/nvidia/tritonserver:21.02-py3 tritonserver --model-repository=/models

 ### perf_analyzer

 1. Pick an image for testing
-1. Run Triton's client docker container:
+1. Run Triton's client docker container (`20.11-py3-clientsdk` version is just an example, any newer should work as well):

     ```
     docker run -it --net=host nvcr.io/nvidia/tritonserver:20.11-py3-clientsdk